 Representing Narratives in Digital Libraries: The Narrative Ontology

 Abstract: Narratives are a central concept in our mind: from Homer to Narratology there is general consensus that “A basic condition of making sense of ourselves is that we grasp our lives in a narrative” (Charles, 1989).
 It is not surprising, then, that formal narratives have attracted the attention of researchers since the inception of Artificial Intelligence.
 Yet, after several decades of research and development, there is still no standard way to represent narratives in a digital form, e.g., for sharing them on the Web.
 The presentation will review the basic concepts in a narrative and introduce a formal ontology of narratives for expressing those concepts.
 An implementation of the ontology based on the languages of the Semantic Web family will be illustrated, along with a tool for building and visualizing formal narratives conforming to the ontology.
 We will then discuss the validation of the ontology in a practical setting: the European Project Mingei aiming at representing and preserving knowledge about crafts.
 Finally, we will conclude by reviewing the state of the art in automatically extracting the elements of a narrative form text by employing machine learning techniques.

-Accepted papers will be published in CEUR Workshop Proceedings (CEUR-WS.org)
+Accepted papers have been published in CEUR Workshop Proceedings and are available at: https://ceur-ws.org/Vol-3322/